ontodia-org/ontodia-org.github.io/about.md

 ## Who we are

-Ontodia is brought to you by [Sputniq GmbH](http://sputniq.de), which administrates the development and commercialization of the platform.
+Ontodia is brought to you by [VISmart Ltd.](http://vismart.ru), which administrates the development and commercialization of the platform.

 ## Contacts

-If you have questions or suggestions, please post it in [OntoDia Google Group](https://groups.google.com/forum/#!forum/ontodia) or reach us at **dp@metaphcts.com**.
+If you have questions or suggestions, please post it in [OntoDia Google Group](https://groups.google.com/forum/#!forum/ontodia) or reach us at **dmitry.pavlov@ontodia.org**.